Book a Call

 8. Failure to grasp strategic objectives

 The brand expression usually follows a well-defined plan.
 Whether your project aims to attract a new audience or reposition your existing identity, there’s a strategic story behind each decision.
-AI often lacks an innate understanding of that high-level roadmap (careful not to use the taboo word “roadmap,” so let’s say “plan” instead).
+AI often lacks an innate understanding of that high-level plan.

 Without context for the brand’s overall aims, an AI’s remarks may feel disconnected, making solid creative choices look like missteps.